njoyard/ist/doc.markdown

 <section class="doc-code">
 {% highlight css %}
 @with { hello: "world" }
-    /* Call with a parameter, the handler receives:
+    /* @foo called with a parameter, the handler receives:
         - context: a Context object for { hello: "world" }
         - value: "world"
         - template: a compiled ist template for